 Anna: I miss you too.

-“Anna” I had heard too much of in past.
+“Anna” I had heard too much of in the past.
 I was enticed to read the conversation.

 Until it was too much to handle.